CalebBell/thermo/docs/index.rst

    :target: https://zenodo.org/badge/latestdoi/62404647

-Get the latest version of thermo from https://pypi.python.org/pypi/thermo/
+Get the latest version of Thermo from https://pypi.python.org/pypi/thermo/

 If you have an installation of Python with pip, simple install it with: